mawlid1431/News-detection/API_DOCUMENTATION.md

 ---

-This comprehensive API documentation provides everything needed to integrate with and test the Trustify AI verification system.
+This comprehensive API documentation provides everything needed to integrate with and test the Accurify.AI verification system.
 The API is designed to be developer-friendly while providing detailed information for accurate news verification.

 **API Strengths:**